Being able to test soil can help you save money, conserve energy, optimize crop production and diagnose issues before they become a costly problem.

-After completing this course, you should be able to to:
+After completing this agronomic soil testing course, you will be able to:

 This program was developed by a team of experts including: